 In 2017, we were recognised by the Queensland Government as a Queensland Great for our institutional service.

 The LGAQ is 100% council-owned.
 As a not-for-profit public company limited by guarantee, we exist to serve each and all the state's 77 councils.

 Our members trust us to deliver support and advice to all levels of council, from the mayor to the most junior employee.

 This daily support and guidance is coupled with our commitment to ensuring the interests and entitlements of our member councils are always advanced and protected.

 Membership is voluntary, and all Queensland councils are members.

 While less than 20 percent of our revenue comes from member subscriptions, the LGAQ has for the past number of years fully rebated total subscriptions to councils who are a member of the LGAQ’s successful self-insurance schemes.

-We are administered by a Policy Executive, a group of mayors and councillors who are elected by their peers to represent all regions of Queensland.
+Our policy direction is guided by our Policy Executive, a group of mayors and councillors elected by their peers to represent all regions of Queensland.
 The Policy Executive has 16 members - 15 district representatives and a President - who meet six times each year to set our policy agenda.

-LGAQ also has a Board which is appointed by the Policy Executive and consists of three Directors and the President.
-Download or view the Association's Constitution, Annual Reports and Financial report.
+The LGAQ also has a Board, appointed by the Policy Executive and consisting of three Directors and the President.

-To acknowledge and pay respect to the First Australians, the LGAQ has adopted a Reconciliation Action Plan.
+To acknowledge and pay respect to the First Australians, the LGAQ adopted a Reconciliation Action Plan.
 The Plan is currently under review.